Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Experiments

-\textbf{Baselines. }To rigorously evaluate the performance of our method, we conduct a comprehensive analysis encompassing five established and state-of-the-art continual learning methods.
-These methods include two regularisation-based approaches: Elastic Weight Consolidation (EWC)~\citep{kirkpatrick2017overcoming} and Memory Aware Synapses (MAS)~\citep{mas2018}, as well as three rehearsal-based approaches: Experience Replay (ER)~\citep{chaudhry2019tinyepisodicmemoriescontinual}, Dark Experience Replay (DER)~\citep{Chaudhry2019er}, Virtual Sample (VS)~\citep{Wan_2022_CVPR}, and VQACL~\citep{zhang2023vqacl} (see details in Appendix).
-To contextualise the performance of these methods, we establish two performance boundaries: a lower bound (Vanilla) that performs simple gradient updates without any forgetting mitigation strategies, and an upper bound (Joint) that trains on all tasks simultaneously, providing an upper bound performance metric.
-Following the evaluation protocol established in VQACL~\citep{zhang2023vqacl}, we employ two key evaluation strategies: standard testing, which evaluates the models' performance on previously encountered task types, assessing their ability to retain learnt knowledge; and novel composition testing, which challenges the models with previously unseen combinations of visual and linguistic elements, probing their capacity for compositional generalization.
-This dual-pronged evaluation strategy, adopted from the original VQACL work, provides a nuanced understanding of each method's efficacy in balancing knowledge retention and adaptive learning in the VQACL.
+\textbf{Evaluation Metrics. }We utilise two established metrics for continual learning~\citep{zhang2023vqacl, Chaudhry_2018, lopezpaz2022gradientepisodicmemorycontinual}: final average performance ($AP$), and average forgetting ($Forget$).
+The $AP$ metric reflects the model's overall performance across all learnt tasks, highlighting its ability to consistently acquire new tasks.
+Let $a_{i,j}$ represent the performance of the model on task $\mathcal{T}^i$ after it has completed learning this task $\mathcal{T}^j$.
+Then, $AP$ is calculated as: $AP\!=\!\frac{1}{T} \sum_{t=1}^{T} a_{t,T}.$ Additionally, the $Forget$ metric serves as a proxy for knowledge retention, quantifying performance degradation on prior tasks as new tasks are learned.
+It is computed as: $Forget\!=\!\frac{1}{T-1} \sum_{t=1}^{T-1} \max_{z \in \{t, \ldots, T-1\}} (a_{t,z} - a_{t,T}).$ To ensure a fair comparison, For NExT-QA, following \citep{zhang2023vqacl, xiao2021next}, we compute $a_{i,j}$ using Wu-Palmer Similarity (WUPS) to evaluate answer quality.
+For the VQAv2 dataset, as described in \citep{zhang2023vqacl}, we use the percentage of correctly answered questions as the value for $a_{i,j}$.\\ \textbf{Baselines. }We benchmark \qstmethodshort{} against five established continual learning methods spanning regularization and rehearsal-based strategies.
+This includes two regularization-based methods: Elastic Weight Consolidation (EWC)~\citep{kirkpatrick2017overcoming} and Memory Aware Synapses (MAS)~\citep{mas2018}, as well as three rehearsal-based approaches: Experience Replay (ER)~\citep{chaudhry2019tinyepisodicmemoriescontinual}, Dark Experience Replay (DER)~\citep{Chaudhry2019er}, Virtual Sample (VS)~\citep{Wan_2022_CVPR}, and VQACL~\citep{zhang2023vqacl} (see details in Appendix).
+We additionally report lower and upper performance bounds to frame the results: a lower bound (Vanilla) using naive finetuning without forgetting mitigation, and an upper bound (Joint) that trains on all tasks simultaneously.
+Following the evaluation protocol in VQACL~\citep{zhang2023vqacl}, we employ two key evaluation strategies: standard testing, which evaluates the models' performance on previously encountered task types, assessing their ability to retain learnt knowledge, and novel composition testing, which challenges the models with previously unseen combinations of visual and linguistic elements, probing their capacity for compositional generalization.
+This twofold evaluation reveals how well each method balances retention and adaptation (details in Appendix).
+Additional experiments using pretrained models are included in the Supp Mat.

 \definecolor{lightblue}{RGB}{173,216,230} \definecolor{lightyellow}{RGB}{255,255,224} \definecolor{lightgreen}{RGB}{200,255,200} \definecolor{darkgreen}{RGB}{0,100,0}